Sex CrimesE-mail Sex Crimes

 Sex Crimes consists of six sections:

-• Sexual Assault Squad – Investigates sexual offences against persons where there is an ongoing risk to the community and the offender is unknown.
+• Sexual Assault Investigative Section – Investigates sexual offences against persons where there is an ongoing risk to the community and the offender is unknown.

 • Behavioural Assessment Section

 High Risk Offender Management – Manages offenders who have served full sentences and are released into the community without supervision.

 Polygraph Testing – Provides testing services and expertise in interview, interrogation and statement analysis.

 Sex Offender Registry – A provincial registration system for sex offenders, obligating them to report to police.
 Enables police to monitor and locate sex offenders in the community.